 Star formation

-The group studies star forming regions with a multi-wavelength approach, including proto-planetary disks and episodic accretion.
+The group studies star formation with a multi-wavelength approach, including proto-planetary disks and episodic accretion.
 The group has expertise in X-ray, millimeter, and infrared observations of star forming regions.

-The group has grown again with a postdoc, Dr Julia Roquette, thanks to FP8 SPACE2020 project NEMESIS (grant agreement No. 101004141) which started in March 2021, in collaboration with Dr Odysseas Dionatos at the University of Vienna and Dr Gabor Marton at Konkoly Observatory.
+The group is funded by the H2020 SPACE2020 project NEMESIS (grant agreement No. 101004141) which started in March 2021, in collaboration with Dr Odysseas Dionatos at the University of Vienna and Dr Gabor Marton at Konkoly Observatory.
 NEMESIS has the ambition to reshape our understanding on the formation of stars by employing artificial intelligence methods to interpret the largest, panchromatic data collection of young stellar objects.
-As spin-off of this project, the ISSI team "Revisiting Star Formation in the Era of Big Data" gathers additional experts in star formation, machine learning, statistics, and astro-informatics.
+Dr Julia Roquette is a senior postdoc in the group since December 2021.
+Ms Chloé Mas is hired as Assistant in the project since September 2024.
+As spin-off of this project, the ISSI team "Revisiting Star Formation in the Era of Big Data" gathered additional experts in star formation, machine learning, statistics, and astro-informatics.
+Collaboration with ISSI members is ongoing, in particular with Dr. Kai Polsterer (HITS; AI application to star formation), Dr Christian Schneider (Hamburg; eROSITA X-ray catalogue) and Dr Sotiria Fotopoulou (Bristol; Classification of YSO).

 The group was initially funded funded by the Swiss National Science Foundation (grants No. PP002-110504) from 2006 to 2011.
 Dr. Marc Audard was recipient of a Swiss NSF Professorship at the University of Geneva, in the Department of Astronomy